YoavsProjects/Yoav-TV-Guide/README.md

 # Yoav's TV Shows Guide
-This Repo's [README.md](https://github.com/YoavOffekProjects/Yoav-TV-Guide/blob/main/README.md) will display my personal TV Shows watchlist, including information regarding the release dates, and Renewal/Cancellation status for all the show.
+This Repo's [README.md](https://github.com/YoavOffekProjects/Yoav-TV-Guide/blob/main/README.md) will display my personal TV Shows' watchlist, including information regarding the release dates, and Renewal/Cancellation status for all the show.

 You can view a list of all tracked TV Shows [**_here_**](#all-shows).